 Do you have a body?
 Are you a Body?
 Are you making your body?

 Better research through empathy.
 We at the Body Map Institute believe in changing perspectives to get at the heart of things.
 Solid research is our fundamental basis - empathy is what makes us understand even deeper.

-We study Body Ownership in two ways:
+We study Body Ownership in three ways:

 Analyzing the existing literature:

 Body Ownership is a vibrant field of research and there are many different definitions of the same term – across the globe.
 Our goal is to propose a theoretical framework that can bridge these gaps and summarize the different states of how we identify with our bodies.